saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 Once we have a target, we need to find initial "hit" compounds—molecules that show measurable binding or activity.
 Traditional approaches include:

-- **High-throughput screening (HTS)**: Robotically testing thousands to millions of compounds from chemical libraries
+- **High-throughput screening (HTS)**: Robot systems can test 100,000+ compounds per day by mixing each one with the target protein and measuring whether binding occurs.
+Companies maintain libraries of millions of compounds, and HTS systematically tests them all.
+However, this is expensive (costing hundreds of thousands of dollars per screen), and you can only test compounds that physically exist in your library.

-- **Fragment-based drug discovery**: Testing small molecular fragments, then combining successful ones
+- **Fragment-based drug discovery**: Instead of testing complete drug-sized molecules, scientists test tiny molecular "fragments" (typically 150-250 Da, much smaller than the usual 300-500 Da for drugs).
+These fragments bind weakly but are more likely to fit somewhere on the protein.
+Once you find several fragments that bind to different parts of the binding site, medicinal chemists can chemically link them together or use them as starting points to build up larger, more potent molecules.

-- **Structure-based design**: Using the protein's 3D structure to design molecules that fit the binding site
+- **Structure-based design**: If you know the 3D structure of your target protein (from X-ray crystallography, cryo-EM, or AI prediction like AlphaFold), medicinal chemists can visually examine the binding pocket and design molecules that should fit like a hand in a glove.
+They consider the pocket's shape, which amino acids line it, and what chemical interactions would be favorable.
+This is like custom-tailoring a key to fit a specific lock.

 **AI/Computation role**:
-- **Virtual screening**: Computationally screening millions of molecules before physical testing
+- **Virtual screening**: Instead of physically testing millions of compounds in the lab, AI can computationally simulate how each molecule would interact with the target protein.
+This allows screening of billions of virtual compounds (that don't even exist yet) at a tiny fraction of the cost.
+Only the top-scoring candidates—typically a few hundred or thousand—need to be synthesized and tested experimentally.

-- **Molecular docking**: Predicting how molecules bind to protein structures
+- **Molecular docking**: Docking algorithms predict the 3D pose of how a small molecule will sit inside a protein's binding pocket.
+The software tries thousands of different orientations and conformations, scoring each based on geometric fit and predicted interaction strength.
+It's like a computational jigsaw puzzle where the algorithm tries to find the best way to fit the molecule into the protein pocket.

-- **Machine learning models**: Predicting binding affinity from molecular structure
+- **Machine learning models**: Predicting binding affinity from molecular structure: Rather than physics-based docking, ML models learn from historical data of which molecules bound strongly to similar proteins.
+Given a new molecule, the model predicts its binding affinity (how tightly it will stick) based on patterns learned from thousands of previous experiments.
+Modern graph neural networks can make these predictions in milliseconds, compared to minutes or hours for physics-based methods.

-- **Generative models**: Designing novel molecules optimized for the target
+- **Generative models**: Designing novel molecules optimized for the target: These AI models don't just score existing molecules—they create entirely new molecular structures.
+They learn the "grammar" of chemistry (which atom arrangements are valid) and the patterns of what makes molecules bind well, then generate novel designs that have never been synthesized before but are predicted to have strong binding and good drug-like properties.

-- **Active learning**: Iteratively selecting the most informative compounds to test experimentally
+- **Active learning**: Iteratively selecting the most informative compounds to test experimentally: This is a smart sampling strategy where AI doesn't just predict which molecules are best, but which experiments would teach it the most.
+The algorithm might select molecules it's uncertain about to reduce that uncertainty, creating a feedback loop where each round of experiments makes the AI model smarter and better at predicting the next round.
+This can dramatically reduce the total number of experiments needed.

 Modern approaches can reduce the number of compounds that need physical synthesis and testing by 10-100x, saving enormous time and resources.